Is Mitacs Elevate open to fellows in any academic discipline?

 Is my Elevate award a stipend or a salary?
 Will benefits be deducted?

-Requests to change the academic supervisor, university and/or organization partner will be evaluated on a case-by-case basis.
+Requests to change the academic supervisor, academic institution and/or organization partner will be evaluated on a case-by-case basis.
 Applicants requesting such a change will be asked to provide a clear and satisfactory justification.
 Impacts on the research project and learning environments (academic and partner organization) will be assessed to ensure a high-quality experience for the fellow.

 If I cannot complete the full term of my Mitacs Elevate fellowship, what is the procedure for returning the unused contribution funds to my academic supervisor/partner organization?

 Yes.
-The University must provide a Form 300 / Statement of Account (separate Form 300s / Statements of Account for each account, if applicable) for funds received by the supervisor for each fiscal year (April 1 to March 31) and the form(s) should be sent to Mitacs Inc. no later than May 31.
+The academic institution must provide a Form 300 / Statement of Account (separate Form 300s / Statements of Account for each account, if applicable) for funds received by the supervisor for each fiscal year (April 1 to March 31) and the form(s) should be sent to Mitacs Inc. no later than May 31.
 Please note that if a balance is left in the account as of March 31, a separate Form 300 / Statement of Account for the following fiscal year is required, detailing how the remaining funds were spent.
 At the end of the fellowship, a Form 300 / Statement of Account with a zero balance is required within 30 days of the award end date, detailing how the remaining funds were spent.
-The supervisor as well as the University Finance Officer must sign the Form 300 / Statement of Account and the form with original signatures must be sent to Mitacs.
+The academic supervisor as well as the academic institution Finance Officer must sign the Form 300 / Statement of Account and the form with original signatures must be sent to Mitacs.